MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMCollection.md

 ```

 ### -ImportFilePath

-Specifies the full path of the import (MOF) file for the collection.
+Specify the full path of the MOF file for the collection to import.

+You can't import from a file that defines a collection that already exists.
+For example, if you export the **All Systems** collection, you can't import it.
+The cmdlet returns the following error: `An object with the specified name already exists.`

 ```yaml
 Type: String